 - Do you need to travel hack to use the spreadsheet?

-- Components to the credit card tracker spreadsheet
+- Components of the credit card tracker spreadsheet

 - How the spreadsheet to keep track of credit cards can be powerful